 AICS: All of the significant ingredients in this formulation are compliant with NICNAS regulations.
-The following ingredient: Diazinon, is mentioned in the SUSMP.
+The following ingredients: Diazinon, Liquid hydrocarbon, are mentioned in the SUSMP.

 Section 16 - Other Information

 This SDS contains only safety-related information.
 For other data see product literature.